 You can purchase a single aperture card scanner that will provide results that are far superior to any reader-printer you may have used in the past.
 You will achieve quality prints or files that were never possible from a reader-printer.

 A single card scanner is easier to use than any reader-printer you may have used in the past.

 How much space did your reader-printer require?
 Single card scanners are compact and in some cases no bigger than the telephone on your desktop.

 How much noise, heat and pollution did it generate?
 Single card aperture card scanners are environmentally friendly.

 Best of all, single card scanners are economical.
-Since pricing for single card scanners is only approximately $10,000, a small fraction of what reader-printers cost, it is a solution that does not bust your budget and is cost effective.
+Since pricing for single card scanners is less than $8,000, a small fraction of what reader-printers cost, it is a solution that does not bust your budget and is cost effective.